jdiaz2001/terraform-s3-project/README.md

 ## Features

-- Creates an S3 bucket with customizable settings.
+- Create an S3 bucket as static website,
-- Configurable bucket versioning and encryption.
+- The bucket will be the origin for cloudFront.
 - Optional public access block configuration.
 - Supports tagging for resource identification.

 ## Prerequisites

-- [Terraform](https://www.terraform.io/downloads.html) installed (version 1.0 or later).
 - AWS CLI installed and configured with appropriate credentials.
 - An AWS account with permissions to create S3 buckets.